Horizon-NTH/gwatch/README.md

 - Build system: CMake 3.14+
 - Libraries: DbgHelp (bundled with the Windows SDK/Visual Studio)
 - Scripts: PowerShell 5+ (Windows PowerShell) or PowerShell 7+ (pwsh)
+- Shell environment (recommended):
+  - Use "Developer PowerShell for VS 2019/2022" or "x64 Native Tools Command Prompt for VS" so that:
+    - `cmake` is on PATH
+    - MSVC tools (`cl`, `link`) are on PATH
+    - The Windows SDK is set up
+  - If using plain PowerShell, ensure the above tools are available on PATH.
+  - Bash scripts are intended for WSL/MSYS, they may not set up MSVC correctly and can result in failures.
 - Optional: GoogleTest (fetched automatically when `-DENABLE_TESTS=ON`)

 ## Installation